JoshWelsh/ardupilot_wiki/common/source/docs/common-hitec-uavcan-servos.rst

    .. image:: ../../images/hitec-uavcan-servos-config2b.png
        :width: 450px

 5. The next thing you'll want to change is how far the servo travels for a given input command.
 By default, some of these Hitec UAVCAN servos will travel as far as -150 degrees all the way to +150 degrees for a total travel of 300 degrees.
-For most ArduPilot-related applications, a 90-degree full-travel with 45 degrees on each side of zero will be the standard requirement.
+For most ArduPilot-related applications, a 90-degree full-travel with 45 degrees on each side of zero will be the standard requirement, but you should configure this based on the needs of your system.

 -   First step is to update the following two fields to -45.00 and 45.00